-AB-38 Explained: Selling a Home in a California Fire Hazard Zone (2026)
+AB-38 Inspection: What Home Sellers in a California Fire Hazard Zone Need (2026)

 AB-38 requires anyone selling a home in a California High or Very High Fire Hazard Severity Zone to give the buyer documentation that the property meets defensible space rules, plus (for homes built before 2010) a disclosure of fire-hardening features and known wildfire-vulnerable materials.
+In practice that documentation comes from a defensible space inspection — commonly called an AB-38 inspection — requested from your local fire agency or CAL FIRE before escrow closes.
 It's a paperwork and inspection requirement, not a new construction code.

 Who AB-38 applies to